Raatid-Dilly/Airline-Delay-Data/README.md

 # Airline-Delay-Data
-Airline On-Time Statistics and Delay Causes Data (2003-2022)
+Airline On-Time Statistics and Delay Causes Data (June 2003- March 2022)

+**The dashboard for visualizing the data from the pipeline below can be viewed [here](https://datastudio.google.com/reporting/d78f135e-0458-4614-b6b8-0294716ab164)**

 # Overview
 Starting in 2003, the Bureau of Transportation Statistics (BTS) began recording the causes of flight delays as reported by various airline carriers.
 The goal of this project is to create a data pipeline to download this flight delay data, save it to a Data Warehouse and finally perform analysis to visualize the data using Google Data Studio.